 Many modern homes don’t feature a traditional dining room.
 It’s common to have integrated kitchens and eating spaces, breakfast nooks and bar stools at the counter.
-Regardless of what area you designate as your home’s “dining room,” here are some decorating and design ideas for thought.
+Regardless of what area you designate as your home’s “dining room,” here are some decorating and interior design ideas for thought.

 Dining Room Design Ideas and Tips